 Waterworks Museum is free during open hours which vary depending on season.

 Also, Boston Library Cardholders can receive discount and free admission to some of Boston’s best museums including the Museum of Science and New England Aquarium.
 Any Massachusetts residents can get a free Boston Library card but make sure to make your reserve your museum pass in advance especially for the more popular passes.

 Bank of America cardholders can also receive free admission to select museums the first weekend of every month with the Museums on Us program and military members can receive free admission to many museums through Blue Star Museums from Memorial Day to Labor Day.

 If you are looking for ways to save on event tickets and tourist attractions, you may want to check out Goldstar Boston and Viator.
 Goldstar has a good variety of event tickets, cruises, tours, attractions, and more and all their tickets are half off or more!

 Viator is a great option for booking attractions ahead of time.
 You may not find a discount on every attraction; however, if you are a new customer, you can receive a free $10 credit when you sign up with a referral code (that’s mine– thank you!).

 There is also the Go Boston Card and Boston CityPASS which are bundle attraction cards which gives you a discount for a lot of different Boston attractions.
 These cards are great if you like to see a lot of attractions in a little amount of time.
-Make sure to read Is the Boston Go Card Worth it? and Is the Boston CityPASS Worth it? for complete breakdown of the cards to see if it’s worth it for you.
+Make sure to read Is the Boston Go City Worth it? and Is the Boston CityPASS Worth it? for complete breakdown of the cards to see if it’s worth it for you.

 Most Helpful Posts for Boston Visitors